AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 ## Usage

-This command will start the single-node development chain with persistent state.
+This command will start the single-node development chain with a persistent state.

 ```bash
 ./target/release/swanky-node
 ```

-If you want to run the node with non-persist mode, use tmp option.
+If you would prefer to run the node in non-persistent mode, use tmp option.

 ```
 ./target/release/swanky-node --tmp